gcallah/SoftwareEngineering/md/chap2.md

 - **Establishing prototype objectives**
   - This means that developers will agree on what is the end goal of the product.
 Is it to create a usable user interface?
 Is it to add CRUD (Create Read Update Delete) operations to the application?
 - **Define prototype functionality**
-  - In this stage, developers will decide what functionalities the prototype must-have.
+  - In this stage, developers will decide what functionalities the prototype must have.
 The prototype does not have to have all the functionalities required for the final product.
-For example, if the objective of the prototype is to create a user interface for the user interface for the login and account creation pages for the software, the actual account-creation functionalities do not need to be added for this prototype.
+For example, if the objective of the prototype is to create a user interface for the login and account creation pages, the actual account-creation functionalities do not need to be added for this prototype.
 - **Develop prototype**
   - This stage is the actual development and creation of the prototype.
 - **Evaluate prototype**